 Advertisement

-1. Sacré bleu!
+1. Sacré bleu

 This one seems to crop up in Anglophone news headlines all the time when journalists wish to create a sense of classic Frenchness.
-For example a story in a San Fransisco based newspaper about an international battle over internet domain names was headlined 'French scream sacré bleu at US government'.
+For example, a story by CBS News was headlined 'Sacre bleu!
+Wine is destroyed in France because of surplus'.

 In reality this is very rarely used in France for the simple reason that it's very old fashioned.
 It would be like turning up in England and shouting 'crikey' or 'golly Moses' at people and expecting them not to smirk.